agtyra/deploy_21_grace/Documents/business_model_canvas.md

 - Helps students choose electives that are both engaging and strategically useful.
 - Improves semester planning by balancing high- and low-intensity courses.
 - Increases satisfaction with course choices and perceived academic progress.
+- Makes course selection feel more manageable and less overwhelming.
+- Gives students a clearer idea of whether a course fits their goals.
 ## 4. Exchange or visiting students

 ### Customer Profile